icons8/pichon-docs/docs/pichon-macOS.md

 ## Illustrations

-Pichon also has illustrations – you can switch between types of assets in this tab:
+Pichon also has illustrations – you can access this library by switching between types of assets in this tab:

 ### Search